-We expect interest expense to increase in 2014 due to the expected financing of tractors and/or containers.
+We expect interest expense to increase in 2015 because we financed our 2014 tractor and container purchases with debt.
 Factors that could cause a change in interest income include, but are not limited to, change in interest rates, change in investments, funding working capital needs, funding capital expenditures, funding an acquisition and purchase of treasury stock.
+See Notes 10 and 18 of the consolidated financial statements for additional information regarding new debt.